 - Homemade Pigs In A Blanket- in Less Than an Hour.
 Now this isn't so surprising, 'cause I had tried to find something similar and most of the recipes were for those crescent-or biscuit-dough-wrapped appetizer things.
 I knew there had to be others out there who wanted old-fashioned dogs-in-a-meltingly-good-yeast-dough.
 Easy and fast were just bonuses here.
 A classic in our household (and since it's pretty easy to find quality meat dogs now, pretty good for you, too).

-- Homemade Caramel Apple Dip- Updated with less sugar .
+- Homemade Caramel Apple Dip + less sugar version.
 2012 found me reworking a lot of our most-loved recipes to use less sugar after I realized that I could cut sugar almost in half of a lot of recipes without noticing much difference.
-I’m glad to know others appreciate that, too.
+I added that to this perennially popular recipe.

 - Whole Wheat Sriracha Cheese Crackers.
 I see that you agree with me - every once in awhile it's good to spend a few minutes making your own crackers - especially when they taste like this.